22 Paying the Price

 “Why me?” asked Josah.

 The Captain smiled.
 “I’m counting on your recklessness.
 Assess the moment and decide how to beat Jeera and his brothers.
 That’s something you know how to do well.”

-With those words, Captain Munro sent off his crew.
+With those words, Captain Munro sent his crew on their way.
 He would spend the remaining hours with Yeva.
 He made sure the things she wanted to keep were safe aboard the Molly Red.

-The Molly Red anchored beyond the Strait, off the east coast of Liez Bay.
+The Molly Red anchored beyond the Strait, off the northeast coast of Liez Bay.
 Conall stood at the poopdeck, looking through the Viewer at his father sitting in the small skiff.
-Clouds scattered across the eastern skies rolled toward Liez, with a moderate breeze.
+Clouds scattered across the eastern skies rolled toward Liez with a moderate breeze.

 With the sun overhead, Conall looked for any ship sailing toward his father.
-The small boat floated beyond the Strait, with its sail rolled down.
+Captain Munro’s small boat floated beyond the Strait, with its sail rolled down.
 Waves whipped by the wind caused the vessel to dip between them.

 Conall turned to Josah.
 “They’re late, as usual.”

 Josah exhaled a few times, releasing some of the pressure he felt.
 “My plan has to work or else.”

 “This is going to work, Josah.
 Four crew stand at the ready, with a grappling hook at the end of a spear.
 We’ve tethered ropes at the other end to beams and quarter-rails.
 When the time comes, three others will climb to the crosstrees.
 They already secured their spear hooks to the mainmast.
 Then, the four ropes we’ll use to breach the McKanzel ship are ready.
 We tied them to the topsail yardarm.”